PoshCode/PowerShellPracticeAndStyle/Style-Guide/Documentation-and-Comments.md

 ##### Describe The Function

-Every script function command should have at least a short statement describing it's function.
+Every script function command should have at least a short statement describing its function.
 That is the `Synopsis`.

 ##### Document Each Parameter